JWH709/Buffoon-Builder/Notes/NOTES.md

 - remove tilt on mobile
 - Add animation to swiper
 - take a look to see if there are any libraries or easy useSpring cases for making something look "floaty" (https://stackoverflow.com/questions/49028340/css-image-underwater-effect)

+## August 9th:

+- Set up GH pages.
+Made a mess of a bunch oof stuff, but I eventually figured it out.
+Turns out I'm stupid, and mistyped Buffoon Builder in the configs.
+- Moved up the toggle button logic for the CRT effect so that the effect isn't dependant on the button being rendered